 Researcher team: Mira Peter, Judy Bailey, Merilyn Taylor and Philippa Hunter

 Project Dates: 2014 - 2017

 This Teaching and Learning Research Initiative funded project investigated the development of the Mathematical Thinking and Reasoning Proficiency (MTRP) of student-teachers enrolled in primary initial teacher education programmes.
-It follows a sub-group of these student-teachers into the classroom as beginning teachers.
-The focus is on how student-teachers utilise and benefit from activities embedded across their courses and resources specifically designed to support their independent self-regulated learning.
+It followed a sub-group of these student-teachers into the classroom as beginning teachers.
+The focus was on how student-teachers utilise and benefit from activities embedded across their courses and resources specifically designed to support their independent self-regulated learning.
 The project will contributed to understandings of the systems required to assist student-teachers in the development of the MTRP needed for the various aspects of their professional role: mathematics teaching, student data analysis and administration.

 1. Which resources and practices are effective in supporting the development of student teacher mathematical

 2. How does student teacher mathematical thinking change over the course of a 1-year graduate diploma ITE

 programme when student teachers are provided with embedded and self-regulated opportunities to learn?

 - The research team and paper coordinators have had interesting and valuable conversations identifying mathematical thinking embedded in papers across the programmes.